What is Compounding?

 Starting Early Can Reward Investors

 Assumptions: 8% average annual return; all earnings reinvested; no fluctuation of principal.
 For illustrative purposes only.
-Not intended to predict or represent the performance of any Franklin Templeton fund.
+Not intended to be representative of the past or future performance of any Franklin Templeton fund.

 Rachel comes out ahead.
 Sarah contributed to her investments for 30 years; Rachel for only 10.
 Sarah contributed a total of $36,000; Rachel invested only $12,000.
 So, how can it be that Rachel has accumulated more money than Sarah?